 Recorded data shows that American Water’s 2015 recorded group insurance cost is very similar to its 2016 recorded cost, with a difference of less than 1%.
 Since American Water procures group insurance on behalf of Cal-Am, and American Water’s 2015 recorded group insurance cost is very similar to its 2016 recorded cost, we find it reasonable to conclude that Cal-Am’s 2015 recorded group insurance cost should also be able to closely approximate its 2016 cost.

 Cal-Am argues that its 2015 recorded costs do not account for the insurance costs of new positions that were added in 2016.
 But, as explained in Section 8.1.1.
-Payroll Expenses above, we do not approve the addition of these positions into the payroll expense.
+Payroll Expenses above, Cal-Am has failed to clarify how many additional positions were added in 2016 and to provide an adequate showing to demonstrate that these positions are cost reasonable.

 Thus, we find it reasonable to approximate Cal-Am’s 2016 cost with its 2015 recorded costs and to inflate this by escalation factors for 2017 and 2018.
 We determine the 2017 and 2018 escalation factors for the group insurance expense below.